 Full Mouth Reconstruction

-Top-Rated prosthodontist & Cosmetic Dentist serving the greater Washington DC area provides full mouth reconstruction with top-quality treatment methods and results.
+Top-Rated Prosthodontists & Cosmetic Dentists serving the greater Washington DC area provides full mouth reconstruction with top-quality treatment methods and results.

-Fortunately, these patients have the option to partner with Dr. Gerald Marlin for full mouth reconstruction, a procedure that is designed to rehabilitate a patient’s entire set of teeth.
-As a well-respected and award-winning prosthodontist, Dr. Marlin understands the intricacies of the mouth.
-He will carefully consider the whole system of the mouth and oral structures, including smiling, chewing, joint health, speech, and the longevity of your new smile.
+Fortunately, these patients have the option to partner with Dr. Gerald Marlin or Dr. George Talmazov for full mouth reconstruction, a procedure that is designed to rehabilitate a patient’s entire set of teeth.
+As a well-respected and award-winning prosthodontist, Dr. Marlin and Dr. Talmazov understand the intricacies of the mouth.
+They will carefully consider the whole system of the mouth and oral structures, including smiling, chewing, joint health, speech, and the longevity of your new smile.

-If you would like to take action to save your teeth and enjoy a “Simply Radiant, Simply Natural” smile with a full mouth reconstruction, contact Elite Prosthetic Dentistry online or call (202) 244-2101 to schedule a consultation with Dr. Marlin.
-He and our expert team welcome dental patients from the Washington metropolitan area, including Arlington, Alexandria, Bethesda, and Potomac, from around the country and abroad.
+If you would like to take action to save your teeth and enjoy a “Simply Radiant, Simply Natural” smile with a full mouth reconstruction, contact Elite Prosthetic Dentistry online or call (202) 244-2101 to schedule a consultation with Dr. Marlin and Dr. Talmazov.
+They and our expert team welcome dental patients from the Washington metropolitan area, including Arlington, Alexandria, Bethesda, and Potomac, from around the country and abroad.
 Our office is conveniently located one block from the Friendship Heights Metro Stop on Wisconsin Ave in the Chevy Chase-Friendship Heights region.

 Full Mouth Reconstruction